fernandoaestrella/spaced-repetition-memorization-for-sequential-content/README.md

 # spaced_repetition_memorization_for_sequential_content
-A tool to help you memorize long sequential content like text more efficiently using the spaced repetition technique
+Console tool to improve memorizing long texts by jumping directly to troublesome sections with a single button press, inspired by the sequential repetition technique.

 ## Note:
 - Only works as expected in Windows